 "Muslim women are being denied jobs and girls prevented from attending regular classes just because they wear traditional forms of dress, such as the headscarf.
 Men can be dismissed for wearing beards associated with Islam," the group's discrimination specialist Marco Perolini said.

-"Rather than countering these prejudices, political parties and public officials are all too often pandering to them in their quest for votes."'Freedom of expression'
+"Rather than countering these prejudices, political parties and public officials are all too often pandering to them in their quest for votes."

 The report highlights moves in Belgium, France, the Netherlands and Spain to ban the full-face veils worn by some Muslim women, as well as the ban on minarets enacted in Switzerland in 2009.